Zurich expands cyber offerings for federal government contractors

 Strengthening cybersecurity across the Defense Industrial Base has become a focus of the Department of Defense as cyberattacks become more frequent and complex, while systems increasingly integrate digital technologies and become more intertwined.

-“The impending update to CMMC requirements recognizes that cyber criminals aren’t just targeting large prime contractors but also smaller subcontractors that may supply components and other inputs to larger defense contractors,” said Jarrett Kolthoff, Head of Cyber for Zurich Resilience Solutions and founder of SpearTip.
+“The impending update to CMMC requirements recognizes that cyber criminals aren’t just targeting large prime contractors but also smaller subcontractors that may supply components and other inputs to larger defense contractors,” said Nikki Ingram, Head of Cyber Advisory Services for SpearTip and Zurich Resilience Solutions.
 “We can help these contractors take important steps toward complying with the impending rules and keeping data secure, maintaining their eligibility to bid on contracts, protecting their reputation and providing broader benefits to their resilience.”

 Some federal government contractors use a government or client computer network higher on the supply chain, sometimes called a SCIF in military parlance (for “sensitive compartmented information facility”), to perform their work for the government.
 These companies may not be publicly traded and may not be subject to reporting requirements if they experience a breach or other cyber event.
 This is one reason that many may not have the same level of cybersecurity controls as some larger contractors.
 But “ladder climbing,” where threat actors work to penetrate cyber defenses lower on the supply chain, sometimes as an entry point to networks or data higher on the chain, is becoming a bigger concern.